hashtagcoin/rollodexrabbit/future/user-guide.md

 ### Navigation Basics
 - **Bottom Tabs**: Access main sections (Home, Discover, Wallet, Community, Profile)
-- **Header Bar**: Consistent navigation with back button and screen title
+- **Header Bar**: Consistent navigation with back button that returns you to your previous position
+- **View Toggles**: Switch between Grid, List, and Swipe views across the app
 - **Gestures**: Swipe between items and use pull-to-refresh for updates

 ## Key Features